Welcome to West Dean Parish Council

 Kingley Vale stands at the edge of the Parish, renowned for its yew trees, is a Site of Special Scientific Interest and a National Nature Reserve, with Bronze Age and Roman earthworks and many other interesting features.

 The Saxon Parish Church of St. Andrew stands adjacent to West Dean College, which like most of the cottages in the village, is built of flint with brick quoins.

-West Dean CE Primary School is led by Mrs. Gill Moss, Headteacher.
+West Dean CE Primary School is led by Mr Chris Williams, Headteacher.
 This very thriving local school has been awarded “Outstanding” by Ofsted and is at the heart of the community.